Unidata/netcdf-c/docs/FAQ.md

     efficiently.
 -   *Appendable*.
 Data may be appended to a properly structured netCDF file without copying the dataset or redefining its structure.
--   *Sharable*.
+-   *Shareable*.
 One writer and multiple readers may simultaneously access the same netCDF file.
 -   *Archivable*.
 Access to all earlier forms of netCDF data will be supported by current and future versions of the software.